 The QuNeo's LEDs will automatically respond to touch without having to receive LED messages from another device.
-This built-in LED behavior can be disabled using the Local LED Control check box.
+Unchecking the Local LED Control check box can disable this built-in LED behavior.

 Hint: If Local LED Control is disabled and the QuNeo is not receiving MIDI notes for controlling LEDs, the QuNeo will not light up at all.